 That’s been God’s plan for man since the beginning.
-God created Adam “in His image and likeness” and called Adam to reflect that image and likeness throughout the earth.
+God created Adam “in his image and likeness.”
+Moreover, Adam’s purpose involved reflecting God’s image and likeness upon the earth.
 But it didn’t stop there.
 God then commanded Adam to “replenish the earth.”
 Adam was to reflect God’s character and creativity and then have sons and daughters who would reflect his character and creativity.

 (Example) Some Christians wonderfully model Jesus in Church but miserably fail elsewhere.
 At Church they act like lambs and are sweeter than honey.
 But at home they’re a different animal.
-At Church the visitor says: “Oh, did I get your seat?”
-“No sweetheart, that’s alright you stay put I would rather stand.”
-But at home . . . kids, wife, mamma, mother in law, you better not even look at his recliner, much less sit in it.
-You’ll be peeling yourself off the wall if you sit in it.
+At Church the visitor says: “Oh, did I get your seat?
+Please sweetheart, sit right where you are.
+I would rather stand.”
+But at home . . . kids, wife, mamma, mother-in-law, you better not even look at his recliner, much less sit in it!
+You’ll be peeling yourself off the wall if you dare touch it.

 II.
 Ananias was Devout

 (Insight) There’s another spiritual principle hidden in this story.
 Do you know what else is common with Ananias and Cornelius?
-Something that’s common with Moses, Samuel, Isaiah, Daniel, and Zechariah.
-They had keen enlightenment of spiritual matters.
-Call it coincidental, but devout Believers of Scripture were given keen spiritual perception.
-And before the news of Saul’s conversion circulated on the streets and before it was the ‘talk of the town,’ God had already apprised Ananias in his prayer closet . . . in secret.
+It’s something common with Moses, Samuel, Isaiah, Daniel, and Zechariah.
+The common element among all these people is this: All these mighty Believers had keen enlightenment of spiritual matters.
+This is not coincidental, but devout Believers of Scripture were given keen spiritual perception.

-Today, when God seeks someone to whom He can open His counsel He speaks to those closest to Him.
+And today when God seeks someone to whom he can open his counsel he speaks to those closest to him.
 He turns to those dwelling in the “secret place of the Most High” and “resting under the shadow of the almighty.”
 He speaks to those huddled closely to Him.
-That’s why Ananias perceived the vision of Saul and was chosen to minister to him, He was devout.
+That’s why Ananias perceived the vision of Saul and was chosen to minister to him; he was devout!

 Do you know what it takes to become a devout Christian?
-Fulltime service!
+Full-time service!
 Devotion means you’re on duty twenty-four hours a day.
-We as Christians don’t use a punch-clock to start and end our day.
+We as Christians don’t use a punch-clock to start and end our days.
 Devotion to Christ means commitment from dawn to dusk; at home, behind the steering wheel, in the marketplace, and wherever providence leads.

-(Transition) Then thirdly, Ananias was chosen not only because he was a disciple of Christ and a devout man of God, he was chosen because he was “filled with the Spirit.”
+(Transition) Then thirdly, Ananias was chosen for a high responsibility in addition to being a disciple of Christ and a devout man of God.
+He was chosen because he was “filled with the Spirit.”

 III.
 Ananias was Filled with the Spirit

-He wanted the life-breath of His being to be the life-breath of their being.
-Jesus knew if the apostles breathed what He breathed they too could live supernaturally!
+Jesus wanted the life-breath of his being to be the life-breath of their being.
+He knew if the Apostles breathed what he breathed they too could live supernaturally!

 There are many important issues that we need to claim as Christians.
 Faith is important, Bible study is imperative, and trusting God’s providence is necessary.
 But staying full of the Holy Spirit is also mandatory!
-I don’t want to live without His abiding presence on my life.
+I can testify that I do not want to live without his abiding presence on my life!